Products of varieties with many integral points: The weak Hilbert property

 \subsection{Smooth proper images}

 It is shown in \cite[Theorem~3.7]{CDJLZ} that the weak Hilbert property for smooth proper varieties is inherited by images of smooth proper morphisms.
-The proof immediately generalizes to the setting of Hilbertian pairs for smooth integral varieties, which readily implies that the weak Hilbert property descends along smooth proper morphisms of regular arithmetic schemes (as regularity implies smoothness of the generic fibres in characteristic $0$).
+The proof immediately generalizes to the setting of weakly Hilbertian pairs for smooth integral varieties, which readily implies that the weak Hilbert property descends along smooth proper morphisms of regular arithmetic schemes (as regularity implies smoothness of the generic fibres in characteristic $0$).
 However, the following more general result given in \cite[Lemma~5.3]{BSFP23BaseChange} allows for a stronger conclusion on arithmetic schemes.

-\begin{lemma}[{\cite{BSFP23BaseChange}}] Let $\varphi \colon X \to Y$ be a smooth surjective morphism of normal integral varieties over a field $k$ of characteristic $0$ and $T \subseteq Y(k)$ a very thin subset.
-If the generic fibre of $\varphi$ is geometrically irreducible or if $\varphi$ is proper, then the preimage of $T$ in $X(k)$ is very thin. \end{lemma}
+\begin{lemma}[{\cite{BSFP23BaseChange}}] Let $\varphi \colon X \to Y$ be a smooth surjective morphism of normal integral varieties over a field $k$ of characteristic $0$ and $T \subseteq Y(k)$ a strongly thin subset.
+If the generic fibre of $\varphi$ is geometrically irreducible or if $\varphi$ is proper, then the preimage of $T$ in $X(k)$ is strongly thin. \end{lemma}

-As a direct consequence, we find that the weak Hilbert property descends along smooth proper morphisms of arithmetic schemes.
+As a direct consequence, we find that the weak Hilbert property descends along proper morphisms of arithmetic schemes that are smooth on the generic fibre.